canada-ca/digital-playbook-guide-numerique/fr/5-travailler-air-libre-par-defaut.md

 **\[TODO: Ajouter / modifier les éléments de la liste de contrôle\]**

+- Procuring goods and services in the open is an important part of an open environment **(Open Markets - Open First Whitepaper (GC))**

 - When appropriate, share your development process and progress publicly **(Digital Services Playbook (US))**

 - Document and show your work. **(Plan - Digital Design Playbook (ISED))**